livingsacrifice/Sandworm/README.md

  Sandworm is an asymmetrical two-player game.
 Player 1 controls the sandworm and attempts to consume as many sandpeople as he can (similar to classic game, Snake).
 Player 2 controls the sandpeople, mastering the sandwalk while escaping to the corners of the desert.
 CPU will control movements for one of the players in 1P mode.

 ## [PLAY]
- Play using Stella emulator/core or via https://javatari.org
+ Load Sandworm.bin using Stella emulator/core or https://javatari.org

 ## [Objectives]
  ### 1.